Converting terrain to terrn2 format¶

 We're done with the text editor now.

-If you tried the terrain in-game right now, you’d see there is a large white space over the terrain where the sun is.
-I will use GIMP with the dds texture plugin to fix this.
+If you tried the terrain in-game right now, you'd see there is a bright white spot covering the terrain where the sun is.
+Using latest version of GIMP, this can be fixed by applying a black layer mask.
 I recommend backing up your original texture image first.

 You can now close GIMP.

-When you load the terrain in Rigs of Rods, You should have a working 0.4-ported terrain!
+When you load the terrain in Rigs of Rods, You should now have a working terrn2 terrain!